Mr-Fluuff/StellarRolesAU/README.md

 \
 **NOTE:**
 - If the Sheriff shoots the person the Medic shielded, the Sheriff and the shielded person **both remain unharmed**.
-- If the Sheriff shoots a Mini Impostor while growing up, nothing happens.
-If it's fully grown, the Mini Impostor dies.

 ### Game Options
 | Name | Description |